rinta-toyoda/minecraft-server/README.md

 WHITELIST=username1,username2,username3
 ```

-You can also set admin users by writing usernames after OPS:
+You can also set admin users by writing usernames after OPS (make sure to uncomment it):
 ```
 OPS=username1,username2,username3
 ```